A PRESERVATION OF CYPRIOT ARTS & CRAFTS

 FOUNDED IN 1937

-The Society of Cypriot Studies founded the Cyprus Folk Art Museum in 1937, with the aim of preserving and promoting the traditional arts and crafts of Cyprus.
-It is one of the oldest museums on the island and its collection of exhibits has grown immensely.
-Consisting of more than 5,000 exhibits, the museum displays a wide range of artefacts and objects that offer a glimpse into the rich history and traditions of the island, whilst offering a treasure trove of traditional Cypriot culture and heritage.
-The museum has on display examples of pottery, textiles, woodcarvings and metalwork, and the museum acts as a testament to the creativity and craftsmanship of the Cypriot people of old.
+The Society of Cypriot Studies founded the Cyprus Folk Art Museum in 1937 to preserve and promote the traditional arts and crafts of Cyprus.
+Its collection of exhibits has grown immensely over the years and today it remains one of the oldest museums on the island.
+The museum currently houses over 5,000 exhibits, displaying a wide range of artefacts.
+The treasure trove on display includes ancient pottery, textiles, woodcarvings and metalworks.
+These objects offer a glimpse into the rich history and traditions of the island and the museum acts as a testament to the creativity and craftsmanship of the Cypriot people of old.Â

 THE OLD ARCHBISHOPRIC